 - Heat illnesses

 - High Altitude

-COVID precautions will be strictly followed during the skills session to ensure a safe learning environment for all participants and will be capped at 10 students per session.
+COVID precautions will be strictly followed during the skills session to ensure a safe learning environment for all participants.
 Masks will be worn at all times while inside the MMC and anytime 6 feet distance can not be maintained outdoors as well.
 All students performing the practical in-person will be given their own set of first aid supplies to be used only on themselves the day of the practical.
 If you are participating in the full remote course, please see the list of supplies at the bottom of this page.
 If there is a surge in COVID cases, we reserve the right to either postpone or change to remote options.